 Ann Vavasour was the daughter of Henry Vavasour of Tadcaster, Copmanthorpe, Yorkshire and Margaret Knyvett.
 She came to court as a gentlewoman of the bedchamber, probably sometime in 1580, and on March 23, 1581 scandalized everyone by giving birth to an illegitimate child in the maidens’ chamber.
 The father was Edward de Vere, 17th earl of Oxford (April 12,1550-June 24,1604), who was married.
 The pregnancy had been hidden right up until the birth.
-The next day, together with the child, named Edward Vere (d.1631) after his father, Ann was imprisoned in the Tower.
-The date of her release is not known, but by 1588 she was free and had resumed her affair with Oxford.
-By 1590 she had married a sea captain named John Finch (d.1621+), about whom little is known, and had taken a second aristocratic lover, becoming the mistress of Sir Henry Lee (1533-February 12, 1611).
+The next day, together with the child, named Edward (d.
+August 18, 1629) after his father, Ann was imprisoned in the Tower.
+The date of her release is not known, but by 1588 she was free.
+By 1590, she married a sea captain named John Finch (d.1621+), about whom little is known, and had taken a second aristocratic lover, Sir Henry Lee (1533-February 12, 1611).
 In Elizabethan Women and the Poetry of Courtship, Ilona Bell argues convincingly that Ann wrote the poem “Thoughe I Seame Straunge” to Henry Lee in 1590 to tell him she was ready to leave her husband and live with him.
 She had a second illegitimate child, Thomas Vavasour, alias Freeman, by Lee.
 In 1605, Lee pensioned off John Finch, granting him an annuity of £20.
 By all accounts, Lee looked on Ann as his wife, leaving her in his will an income of £700 a year, the use of a house, and money to pay for her burial with him at Quarrendon, Buckinghamshire.
 The tomb he erected there was for both of them.
 The church stepped in, however, to object to this plan.
 By 1618, Ann married John Richardson, but because John Finch was still alive, Ann was charged with bigamy and brought before the High Commission on August 8, 1618.
 This case dragged on until February 1, 1622, when Ann was ordered to pay a fine of £2000.
 She should have been obliged to perform public penance as well, but was granted a dispensation.
 Ann is said to have been over ninety years old when she died.
 She did not marry Sir Richard Warburton (d.1610).
-He was the husband of another, younger Anne Vavasour, who was brought up in the household of Lucy Harington, countess of Bedford and then was a maid of honor from 1601-3.
+He was the husband of another, younger Anne Vavasour (d.
+1646).
 Biography: Oxford DNB entry under “Vavasour [married names Finch: Richardson], Anne.”
 Portraits: attributed to John de Critz, c.1605; attributed to Robert Peake (National Trust, Hatchlands).

 ANNE VAVASOUR (d.1646)

-Anne Vavasour was the daughter of Sir Thomas Vavasour of Skellingthorpe, Lincolnshire and Ham, Surrey (1560-1620) and Mary Dodge and thus the niece of the more notorious Ann Vavasour (above) She is often confused with Ann.
+Anne Vavasour was the daughter of Sir Thomas Vavasour of Skellingthorpe, Lincolnshire and Ham, Surrey (1560-1620) and Mary Dodge and the niece of the more notorious Ann Vavasour, with whom she is sometimes confused.
 She was referred to by Anne Clifford as her cousin, but this covers a multitude of possible relationships.
-Anne Vavasour was brought up in the household of the countess of Bedford and from 1601 until the death of Queen Elizabeth was a chamberer to the queen.
+Anne Vavasour was brought up in the household of the Lucy, countess of Bedford.
+From 1601 until the death of Queen Elizabeth, she was a chamberer to the queen.
 She attended the queen’s funeral and received a pension of £66 13s.
 4d. from King James.
 In 1603, she married Sir Richard Warburton of Arley, Cheshire and London (c.1550-1610).
 They had at least one child, a son named Cecil.
 Anne was granted administration of Warburton’s estate on January 27, 1610.

 see DOROTHY KENT